 Our Class A Common Stock and Warrants are currently listed on Nasdaq under the symbols "SOUN" and "SOUNW," respectively.
-Prior to the consummation of the Business Combination, ATSP's units, subunits, and warrants were listed on the Nasdaq Stock Market, under the symbols "ATSPU," "ATSPT," and "ATSPW," respectively.
-As of November 15, 2022, there were 149 holders of record of our Class A Common Stock, three holders of record of our Class B Common Stock, and 31 holders of record of our Warrants.
+As of March 23, 2023, there were 119 holders of record of our Class A Common Stock, three holders of record of our Class B Common Stock, and 31 holders of record of our Warrants.
 Our Class B Common Stock is not listed on any exchange and we do not intend to list the Class B Common Stock on any exchange or stock market.